Skip to main contentSkip to docs navigation

 import * as chassis from '@chassis-ui/css'

-For smaller bundles, import only the plugins you use:
+For smaller bundles, import only the required plugins:

 import { Modal, Tooltip } from '@chassis-ui/css'

 3. Reload.
-With both files filled in, Vite hot-reloads the page; you should now see the Chassis-styled heading and primary button.
+With both files filled in, Vite hot-reloads the page — the heading and button should now render with Chassis styling.

 Next steps